adampridmore/bowling/README.md

 ## Background

-Sure Strike bowling Alley has asked you to implement a new scoring system for their ten pin bowling lanes.
+Sure Strike Bowling Alley has asked you to implement a new scoring system for their ten pin bowling lanes.

-The rules for tenpin bowling scoring are as follows
+The rules for tenpin bowling scoring are as follows:

-A game of bowling consists of 10 frames (aka rounds) each player bowls twice in a frame attempting to knock down all 10 pins.
+A game of bowling consists of 10 frames (aka rounds).
+Each player bowls twice in a frame attempting to knock down all 10 pins.

 The player is then scored based on the number of pins they knocked down for that frame.

-Example
+Example:

 **3 pins knocked down following by 4 pins = 7 score**

-A players final score is the tally of their score accross all 10 frames.
+A player's final score is the tally of their score across all 10 frames.

-More information can be found here
+More information can be found here:
 [Bowling Scoring](https://www.topendsports.com/sport/tenpin/scoring.htm)